 The United States had been at war for less than two months when Evanston received reports that one of its residents, Helen Burnett Wood, a nurse who volunteered to serve in World War I, had been killed on board the S.S.
 Mongolia.
 The ship, loaded with American medical personnel, had been on its way to France.
 Another nurse onboard, Edith Ayres from Ohio, was also killed.
 A third nurse, also from the Chicago area, Emma Matzen, was seriously wounded.
 The casualties had been caused by an accident during a routine practice of the ship’s guns.

 At the time of her death, Wood had been living in Evanston for several years, training and later working at the Evanston Hospital.
 She was born in 1888 in Portobello, Scotland, and grew up in Musselburgh, Scotland.
 She was the oldest of three sisters and three brothers.
-Before the war, two of her sisters, Annie and Janet, had immigrated to the U.S and settled in Evanston.
+Before the war, she immigrated to the U.S and settled in Evanston.
 She worked as a telephone operator.
 But she dreamed of becoming a nurse.
-And so she followed her sisters to Evanston and “pursued the American dream.”

 By 1917, the war had taken a heavy toll on the Wood family: Helen’s brother, William Wood, served with the 5th Royal Scots.
 He was killed in action on June 28, 1915, at Gallipoli.
 Another brother, Johnson Wood, was seriously wounded.

 As these tragedies befell her family, Wood was far from home.
 Upon the U.S. entry into the war, she wanted to do her part to help those in need, and so she elected to go overseas.

 Her sister Annie later told the Chicago Tribune: “I didn’t want Helen to go, but she said if her brothers could risk their lives for Britain, she could risk hers for America.”